nicosantangelo/github-with-a-cape/README.md

 When clicking the notifications bell, instead of accessing the notifications page, it displays a modal with each notification and adds a shortcut to read all of them.

-Sadly the GitHub API does not allow reading specific notifications (at least to my knoledge) so accessing one thru the modal will keep it unread
+Sadly the GitHub API does not allow reading specific notifications (at least to my knoledge) so accessing one thru the modal will keep it unread.

 ![Notifications modal](http://i.imgur.com/WaSMtig.png)